1ndigoLIU/Xihao-Liu-project2/README.md

 ### Bonus Features
 - **Local Storage:** Game state persists across browser refreshes (Easy and Normal modes stored separately)
-- **Backtracking Algorithm:** Ensures each puzzle has a unique solution
+- **Backtracking Algorithm:** Ensures each puzzle has a unique solution with verification
-- **Hint System:** Highlights a cell with exactly one valid answer
+- **Hint System:** Two-phase algorithm finds hint cells - first checks for cells with exactly one valid number, then uses backtracking to find "forced" cells that lead to unique solutions

 ## Tech Stack